-Arrive at campsite south of Cologne and enjoy a three-course welcome meal with your fellow tourers and Tour Escort.
+Arrive at campsite south of Cologne and enjoy a three-course welcome meal with a drink with your fellow tourers and English-speaking German Tour Escort.

 2 nights at Cologne campsite.

 Coach transfer to Cologne to visit sights including the city hall and Gothic cathedral, which took 632 years to build and dominates the skyline.
 You will also get to savour the German tradition of 'kaffee und kuchen' as you taste rich cakes and pastries with fresh coffee in an elegant setting.
 Lunch is payable locally when you can also enjoy a stroll along Cologne's pedestrianised high street.